Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Jonathan Mifundu Nzengi for his work on the tactile sensors, the Fonds de Recherche du Quebec - Nature et technologies and the Natural Sciences and Engineering Research Council of Canada (NSERC) for supporting in part this research.
+First and foremost, we would like to thank the anonymous reviewers for their insightful comments.
+We would also like to thank Jonathan Mifundu Nzengi for his work on the tactile sensors, and the Fonds de Recherche du Quebec - Nature et technologies (FRQNT) and the Natural Sciences and Engineering Research Council of Canada (NSERC) for supporting in part this research.

 \begin{IEEEbiography}[{ }]{Christopher Yee Wong} (M'15) received his B.Eng (2011) and M.Eng.
 (2014) from McGill University in Montreal, Canada and Ph.D.
 (2017) in mechanical engineering from University of Toronto in Toronto, Canada.
 He previously received postdoctoral fellowships for sponsored stays at AIST in Tsukuba, Japan from 2018 to 2019 and at LIRMM in Montpellier, France in 2019.
 He is currently a postdoctoral fellow at Universit\'{e} de Sherbrooke in Sherbrooke, Canada, where his research focuses on physical human-robot interaction using humanoids, particularly on improving methods for robot cognition with regards to intention detection and human touch. \end{IEEEbiography}